rockwotj/rosefire/README.md

 To learn more about how Rosefire works checkout [this link](https://jwt.io/introduction/).

-NOTE: You can currently get tokens on all platforms except ios.
+NOTE: You can currently get tokens on all client platforms.
 You'll need to use the [java libary](#java) on Android to get tokens without going through Firebase.
+On iOS, you'll find the `Rosefire.getToken` method to be useful.

 ### A Note About Security